raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The indicated time interval during which the initator SHOULD NOT retry applies only to the failed operation, not to the DSO Session as a whole.

-### Retry Delay TLV is used by server only

-A client MUST NOT send a Retry Delay TLV to a server, either in a DSO request message, or in a DSO response message.
-If a server receives a DSO message containing a Retry Delay TLV, this is a fatal error and the server MUST forcibly abort the connection immediately.

 ***